Cavalletta98/Behavioral-Architecture-with-Real-Simulation/README.md

 - All the delays are random values between the defined ranges
 - The robot ignores the ball when it is in the SLEEP state
 - The robot can follow the ball well when it starts to exit the robot's field of view quickly enough thanks to the choice of a good gain for angular velocity
+- The robot starts to rotate, for a certain period of time, to look for the ball when it loses it before passing to the NORMAL state

 # System's limitations
 - Slight wheelies of the robot when it passes from NORMAL to PLAY state